- Album Songs recorded during this session officially appear on the The Beatles (Mono) LP.

 The studio had been booked from May 20 to July 26, Mondays to Fridays, from 2.30pm to 12.00pm each day.
 But the opening session was on May 30.

-The day was spent recording the basic rhythm track for “Revolution 1” (simply titled “Revolution” for the first few sessions).
+The day (from 2:30 pm to 2:40 am) was spent recording the basic rhythm track for “Revolution 1” (simply titled “Revolution” for the first few sessions).
 Sixteen takes were recorded (numbered from 1 to 18 as there were no takes 11 and 12), with John Lennon on acoustic guitar, Paul McCartney on piano and Ringo Starr on drums.

 Before take 13, Paul McCartney led the band into an improvisation mentioning the recent events in France – “Civil war is raging in France, the general cannot cope“.
 From May 68 – Wikipedia: